Brane Stabilization and Regionality of Extra Dimensions: Conclusions

 which is negligible as $z_b \to -\infty$.
 We have thus learned than in this limit $E_0^{\text{fin}} \propto e^{-z_b}$, so it remains to calculate this proportionality factor.
 Numerically computing the double integral in \eqref{E0_fin_approx}, we find

-\sec{Heat Kernel Analysis} In this appendix we give a brief review of the heat kernel technique and apply it to confirm the poles encountered in $D=2+1$, providing a partial check on our calculations.
+\sec{Heat Kernel Analysis} The zeta function is intimately related to the heat equation (see e.g. \cite{Elizalde:2007du}) as it is simply a Mellin transform of the heat operator.
+In this appendix we give a brief review of the heat kernel technique and apply it to confirm the poles encountered in $D=2+1$, providing a partial check on our calculations.

 \ssec{Heat Kernel Analysis of a General $E_0(s)$} Following the nice review by Vassilevich \cite{Vassilevich:2003xt} and book by Fursaev and Vassilevich \cite{Fursaev:2011zz}, if we use a Mellin transform to write